hypernormalisation/example_fastapi_server/README.md

 We include an example server, in `web_app/main.py`, and a conda env file `conda_env.yml`.

+There are two endpoints:

+- GET /public/test: a simple test to return a message
+- POST /merge: an endpoint to simulate the manipulation of some shared resource

+If you POST to merge with the expected format (for that see Read the Docs!) then we simulate a shared resource being used for 10 seconds.

+If the shared resource is free, we return a simple message confirming the merge is in process.

+If the shared resource is not free, we return a 401 code with the detail that the shared resource is in use.

 ### Environment

 With conda installed, a simple